Festus Walters: Electoral politics and judicial elections

 Walters took his seat on the Court of Common Pleas for Washington County in February 1891 and had been a delegate to the Republican National Convention at Chicago in 1888.
 In 1892 he was a candidate for the United States Congress, but failed to be nominated.
 From 1875 through to the end of the century, Judge Walters was a worker in all the Presidential campaigns under the state committees, and acquired a reputation for being a powerful" stump" speaker.

 Fetus Walters was a personal friend of J. B. Foraker, and it was well known that he attended the same school as Senator Foraker, Judge Bookwater [sic][of Cincinnati],[why use sic outside a quote?]
 Judge Spence and J. P. Ray [sic][J.A.
 Rae] at Delaware and at Cornell University.
 At Cornell, Foraker, Buchwalter, Spence, and Ray were all a year ahead of Walters.
-All five were brothers of the New York Alpha Chapter of Phi Kappa Psi.
+All five were brothers of the New York Alpha chapter of Phi Kappa Psi.
 Walters was also one of the assignees of Q. E. Sears & Company, canners, and was later manager of the estate.
 He favored a protective tariff and a gold standard.
-As his fraternity brother Joseph Benson Foraker rose in national politics and was required to spend more time in New York City and Washington, D.C., Judge Festus Walters was "Fire Alarm Joe's" eyes and ears back in the Buckeye state.
+As his fraternity brother Joseph Benson Foraker rose in national politics and was required to spend more time in New York City and Washington, D.C., Judge Festus Walters was "Fire Alarm Joe's" eyes and ears back in Ohio.

 The remainder of the judge's career, and death

 In 1902, Judge Fetus Walters was elected circuit judge in the Fourth Circuit, for a six-year term ending in 1908, without an opposing candidate, the circuit being largely Republican.
-Judge Festus Walters retired as the Presiding Judge of the federal Judicial District of Ohio in 1903, and finished out his judicial career on the Circuit Court of Ohio, serving on the Fourth Circuit from February 9, 1903 to February 8, 1913 for his first term and, a second term, from February 9, 1913 to February 8, 1921.
+Judge Festus Walters retired as the Presiding Judge of the federal Judicial District of Ohio in 1903, and finished out his judicial career on the Circuit Court of Ohio, serving on the Fourth Circuit from February 9, 1903, to February 8, 1913, for his first term and, a second term, from February 9, 1913, to February 8, 1921.
 At the close of his second term, Robert Z. Buchwalter, son of his fraternity brother, Judge Morris Lyons Buchwalter, was elected to serve on the First Circuit for a term starting February 9, 1921.
 The year after Judge Walters stepped down from the bench, he died.
 His judicial career included long sessions on the Court of Common Pleas, the Circuit Court, and the Court of Appeals.